withastro/docs/src/pages/en/install/auto.md

 ### Install any Official Astro Integrations (optional)
 You will be given the option at this time to add any [additional UI frameworks](/en/core-concepts/framework-components) (React, Svelte, Vue, Solid, Preact, Lit) and then other Astro official integrations (Tailwind, Turbolinks, Partytown, Sitemap) by running `astro add --yes`

-To select which Astro integrations, if any, you would like to include in your project, use the arrow keys (up and down) to navigate and the space bar to toggle selected/unselected.
-You can select multiple items at once, or you can continue without selecting any items.
+To select which Astro integrations, if any, you would like to include in your project, use the arrow keys (<kbd>Up</kbd> and <kbd>Down</kbd>) to navigate and the <kbd>Spacebar</kbd> to toggle between selected states.
+You can select multiple items at once, or you can continue without selecting any integrations.

 When you are satisfied with your selection, press return (enter) to submit.